 “Fine.”
 Ron moved to the passenger’s side, slammed the door, and leaned back on the gray leather head rest.
 “It’s so bright.”
 His forearm covered his face.

 “Here’s your sunglasses.”
-Melinda took them from the visor before gazing into the rearview mirror.
+Melinda took them from the visor before gazing into the rearview mirror to adjust her 1 day acuvue oasys lens.
 The gravel driveway flowed beneath the tires.
 Her chest tightened with the gears shift into drive.

 Ron adjusted the sunglasses.
 “Can you drive a little faster?”

 “No.” A tremble escaped her lips.
 White knuckles gripped the steering wheel.
 Fear wrestled her confident tone.
 “We’ve got time.”

 “You’d better be right.”
 Ron massaged his temples with his index fingers.
 “If we’re late it’s all on you.”

 Everything always seemed on her lately.
 Always her fault, always her problem.
 Blame had been the morning focus.